 - 19MP Motion Eye camera (1/2.3in type sensor, 1.22µm pixels), f/2.0 aperture

 - 4K HDR video capture

-Sony is one of the few manufacturers left to stick with a single-lens rear camera on its flagship smartphone.
-It reserves a dual camera setup for the higher-end XZ2 Premium device, while the XZ2 and XZ3 have the 19-megapixel Motion Eye camera that launched on the XZ1 last year.
+Sony was one of the few manufacturers left to stick with a single-lens rear camera on a flagship smartphone when the XZ3 launched, though the newer Xperia 1 moves to a triple rear camera.
+A dual camera setup - the most popular trend at the time of the XZ3's launch - was reserved for the higher-end XZ2 Premium device, while the XZ2 and XZ3 have the 19-megapixel Motion Eye camera that launched on the XZ1 in 2017.

-There have been some refinements from the XZ2, but the hardware is the same, which means there is no optical zoom and no wide angle, as you'll find on the Galaxy S9+ and the iPhone X. Despite lacking auto HDR and touch focusing however, the XZ2 offers a good performance with plenty of detail and photos with wide dynamic range so we'd expect the same from the XZ3.
+There were some refinements over the XZ2, but the hardware is the same on the rear, which means there is no optical zoom and no wide angle, as you'll find on devices like the Galaxy S9+ and the iPhone XS.
+Despite lacking Auto-HDR, however, the XZ3 offers a good performance with plenty of detail and wide dynamic range.

-The camera app has also been updated, something that has been a long time coming and Sony has also expanded its AI camera functionalities beyond Superior Auto and Predictive Capture with a new feature called Smart Launch, which will automatically open the camera when it thinks you're picking up your device to take a photo.
-You'll also be able to touch the side of the curved display to take a photo.
+Sony has also expanded its AI (artificial intelligence) camera functionalities beyond Superior Auto and Predictive Capture with a feature called Smart Launch, which automatically opens the camera when it thinks you're picking up your device to take a photo.
+This worked surprisingly well in our experience, though it's worth noting it will only work when you pick up the device and immediately turn it horizontal.
+You're also be able to touch the side of the curved display to take a photo.